 Members of the SSCC are typically between the ages of 9 and 16.
 We welcome all children with and without prior experience in singing in a choir and/or music background, though advantageous to have.
 Members aged 13 and above will be expected to have a minimum of ABRSM Grade 3 Music Theory literacy.

 How do I enrol my child into the SSCC?

-When are auditions and where are they held?
+When and where are auditions held?